pdivos/domsync/README.md

 # websocket server is assumed to be running on port 8888 with one client connected

-# sent the updates to the client
+# send the updates to the client
 await ws_client.send(js)
 ```